Code4Blessings/Webcore-Interview/Answers.md

 Answer:

 ```
+DOM stands for Document Object Model.
+In terms of JS, the model follows the structure of an HTML skeleton (show index.html example)
 ```

 Repo:

 ```
+Github User Card in Applied JS
 ```

 14. In plain Javascript, what are event handlers used for?
 Give an example of event handler use?